 - Some can become sensitive to bright lights.

-Wet AMD can have some further affects, including:
+Wet AMD can have some further effects, including:

 - Visual distortions - straight lines may appear wavy.